 Writing isn’t all about “correct” language and grammar and coloring inside the lines.
 What about your story?
 Your voice?
 The feel of the piece?
 It’s your writing, your work.
 It’s extremely important to me to support your style.

 I have written, too.
-This website, a book manuscript, technical instructions, and a few columns for the Fort Worth Star‐Telegram.
+A nonfiction book, this website, technical instructions, and a few columns for the Fort Worth Star‐Telegram.
 I understand what can go into creating a written work.